birc-gsa-2022/project-5-c-o-no/README.md

 This project was more difficult than the four previous projects.
 The recursion was difficult to get a handle on.
 We started by making a fusion of recursion and explicit stack-based programing.
+In the recursion we had some issues, because we were passing references instead of values.
+We latter changed it.
 Like in previous projects memory managing was a recurrent problem, but we are way better at handling them now.
-In the recursion we had some issues, because we were (and still is of 29/11) passing references instead of values.
 This meant, that we had to reset the value to their previous state, once a function call was popped from the stack.

 ## Validation